 If you are using Shopify Payments and are eligible to use multiple currencies, then you can enable your store to sell in multiple currencies.

 Borders and shipping limitations can affect your customer's experience when placing an order with your store.
 When these situations change, it’s important to communicate with your customers to let them know that you’re doing what you can, and that you’re dealing with situations out of your control.

 You can add a banner to explain to your customers how you are being impacted.
 This message can include what countries you are currently shipping to.
 You can also add a COVID 19 prevention policy to your store.

 You can also send email newsletters to your customers to let them know how you are responding to changing limitations with shipping and fulfilling orders.

-Situations change, so it’s important to set the proper expectations and have open communication with your customers.
-You can tell your customers that you’re doing the best you can to get their order to them as fast as possible, but make sure they also know that this is subject to change depending on factors that are outside your control.
+Situations change, so it’s important to set proper expectations and have open communication with your customers.
+You can tell your customers that you’re doing the best you can to get their order to them as soon as possible.
+Make sure they also know that this is subject to change depending on factors that are outside your control.